Six Weeks In Fiji

 I spent the next six days soaking in the Wailoaloa environment.
 I found the Blue Water Lodge a short walking distance from Smugglers Cove.
 It supplied an outside little restaurant.
 The food was good light breakfasts and lunches The catering by Fijian women was lovely.
 But I was annoyed to find the restaurant did not provide visa card service.
 I was acclimatising to digital currency.
 Soon I mused paper money will seem as archaic as a cart and buggy.
 In Auckland, I assume paper money is a sign of nefarious activity.
 Across the road there was another hotel and restaurant, The Beach Club.
 I was told The Beach Club provided excellent dinners.
 That promise was fulfilled that evening.
 A Fiji decor restaurant with Fiji traditional songs, helpful staff, and food and wine that delighted my palate.

 The night before I had watched a rather scary youtube about taking a stroll through Suva.
-So I avoided the Suva by ways which the video showed were chock a block with aggressive peddlers.
+So I avoided the Suva byways which the video showed were chock a block with aggressive hucksters.
 I was in central Suva.
 I noticed a few kava haunts.
 If you want to escape the stresses of life in Fiji or plot, you get stoked in a kava setting.
 The first Fiji coup was conducted via the stupor of kava.

 Suva Public library, Suva Museum and Fiji Parliament occupied within walking distances central Suva.
 The night before, I had googled Fiji Parliament.
 To my disappointment, the Parliament was not in session.
 I noted Parliament was in session only a couple of months a year.
 I suspected the Prime Minister and his office is the man.
 The Parliament website rather plaintively, I thought, stressed its role as Fiji's Democracy.
 I read on the website, the official history of the Fiji Parliament.
 It in a single sentence mentioned the first "military coup" in 1987.
 The three other coups are described as 'political troubles".
 I had wanted to see Rabuka in the flesh.
 I am not such a fool as to ask loudly in the Parliament where did the soldiers enter Parliament and exit with the Fiji Government.
 How official histories gloss over their bad history fascinates me.
-The Palestine and Haiti Embassy histories end at the last moment before the Balfour Declaration and the overthrow of Aristide.
+The Palestine and Haiti Embassy histories end at the last moment before the Balfour Declaration and after the second election of Aristide.
 The invasion of the Fiji Parliament was led by a Captain X, still publicly unknown.
 Colonel Rabuka sat in the public gallery and waited for his men.
-I imagine without a mobile.
+I imagine he sweated with a pager unlikely in his hand.

 My taxi reached the public library.
 I was surprised at its small size and backward technology.
 I had imagined a shining prestigious edifice funded by international aid.
 Then I felt impressed.
 Fiji does not boost itself with shining building.
 Its boosting is its Fiji human spirit and culture.
 Its public money is spared for the Fiji people even if only in private bank accounts of politicians.
 They have their relatives and retainers.